-St., Second Floor, Jacksonville, FL 32202, and on the CMMSO webpage on www.coj.net. - CMMSO means the Concurrency and Mobility Management System Office. - (k) Development means the carrying out of any building activity or mining operation, the making of any material change in the use or appearance of a structure or land, or the dividing of land into three or more parcels according to a plat of record.
-The following activities or uses shall be taken to involve development:
+St., Second Floor, Jacksonville, FL 32202, and on the CMMSO webpage on www.coj.net. - CMMSO means the Concurrency and Mobility Management System Office. - (k) Development means the carrying out of any building activity or mining operation, the making of any material change in the

-30 31 Development Area means an area depicted on the Future Land Use Map ("FLUM") series which controls the density, development characteristics, and other variables within plan categories.
-The City is organized by five tiers of Development Areas including: the Central Business District (CBD); the Urban Priority Area (UPA); the Urban Area (UA); the Suburban Area (SA); and the Rural Area (RA), as shown in the Map Series Section of the Comprehensive Plan.

-- (1) Developer means any person, or his authorized agent, including a governmental agency, who undertakes the development of land as described in subsection (k) of above in this Section. - (m) Development order means any order issued by the City granting, denying or granting with conditions an application for approval of a development project or activity.
+- Development Area means an area depicted on the Future Land Use Map ("FLUM") series which controls the density, development characteristics, and other variables within plan categories.
+The City is organized by five tiers of Development Areas including: the Central Business District (CBD); the Urban Priority Area (UPA); the Urban Area (UA); the Suburban Area (SA); and the Rural Area (RA), as shown in the Map Series Section of the Comprehensive Plan. - (1) Developer means any person, or his authorized agent, including a governmental agency, who undertakes the development of land as described in subsection (k) of above in this Section. - (m) Development order means any order issued by the City granting, denying or granting with conditions an application for approval of a development project or activity.
 The term development order encompasses the following:

 (2) Preliminary development permit means an official document issued by the City which authorizes certain types of preliminary development which either would not have an impact on levels of service or performance standards measures or would occur at a stage in the development process when the proposed project has not been precisely defined and where the density, intensity and type or use of the ultimate development is not known.
-A CRC or payment of a mobility fee is not required prior to the issuance of a preliminary development permit, which term shall include, but not be limited to: a site clearing permit, a demolition permit, a tree removal or relocation permit, a swimming pool permit, a septic tank permit, a sign permit, a fence permit, and an awning permit.
+A CRC or payment of a Mobilitymobility fee is not required prior to the issuance of a preliminary development permit, which term shall include, but not be limited to: a site clearing permit, a demolition permit, a tree removal or relocation permit, a swimming pool permit, a septic tank permit, a sign permit, a fence permit, and an awning permit.